 Let be a finite-dimensional complex-linear representation of and let be a subrepresentation.
 Then is an -subrepresentation.
 As is simply-connected, and exponentiate to representations of .
 Since is compact, by Maschke’s theorem there is a complementary -subrepresentation with

-The argument in this theorem is called Weyl’s unitary trick.
-For a similar application of this idea, see the proof of Proposition 3.2.
+The argument in this proof is called Weyl’s unitary trick.

 We have already (see the first problem set this term) seen that and are isomorphic.
 We therefore have: